neitzert/FToDNS/README.md

 ### Verbs
-* The two 'Verbs' that happen in a basic file transfer; We will call them 'Put File' and 'Get file'.
+The two 'Verbs' that happen in a basic file transfer; We will call them 'Put File' and 'Get file'.
-* Where to put a file is to copy towards and to get a file is to copy from other systems.
+Where 'to put' a file is to copy towards and 'to get' a file is to copy from other systems.

 #### Put File
 ![DNS](/images/FToDNS_PutFile.png)
 * The user chooses a file and Base64 encodes the file with 56 Byte long lines
+	* 56 Byte long lines are chosen due to the maxium size of a DNS CNAME(63 bytes)
+	*
 	* One consideration is a multiple encoding method to correct for out of order query-server-log issues.
 		* ex:
 			* base64 -w56 $FILE | cat -n | base64 -w56 > file_to_be_put